 Scientists have also discovered that the entrepreneur gene is closely identified with the pirate gene, the guerrilla gene and in particular, the MacGyver gene.
 Entrepreneurs have to make everything out of nothing and decisions quickly, assertively and without hesitation.
 Some of these are a matter of life or death (we refer here to the life or death of the company, not the entrepreneur or employees).
 Invariably these crucial decisions are made with too little data and MacGyvered interpretations of the evidence.

 Captain Kirk was an entrepreneur.
 Un-trepreneur Spock, God Bless, would always share with Kirk the odds of surviving, say, a surprise attack on the Klingons with some new, unproven torpedo (has anyone ever called Roddenberry out for having a ‘torpedo’ in space?) which were as infinitesimal as Congress passing something useful this session.
 Kirk would smirk (earning him the moniker ‘Smirky Kirk’) and do it anyway.
 He sneered at the chances, cast aside the playbook, ignored the rules to save the universe, in a crazily creative, ridiculously risky, never-been-tried-before way each 50-minute episode.
 And it always worked out.
 Now that’s an entrepreneur.
-Except for the always worked out bit.
+Except for the “always worked out” bit.
 That’s Hollywood.

 I also find that the gene is inherited, and sometimes by osmosis.
 Many entrepreneurs grew up with entrepreneur talk around the dinner table, and entrepreneur-friendly parents.
 ‘Oh, she’s getting Cs but has an IQ of 145?
 I’m good with that’.
 Lest we forget, Einstein redrafted all the universal rules of physics as a Swiss patent examiner.
 I don’t know much about Switzerland’s patent office, but I have to imagine that it’s a black hole for talent, and despite his prophecy to the contrary, Einstein escaped – but he was probably the only one.
 Like I said, the entrepreneur gene is irrepressible.
 Its genius ascends on canvas, in a light bulb, or in the stars… but it appears.

 Entrepreneuring is a total-brain full-contact sport.
-Be shy and die; delay – you’re prey; you can’t be polite and fight.
+Be shy and die; delay – you’re the prey; you can’t be polite and fight.
 Both brain hemispheres are tingling with firing synapses that meld into… analytical creativity.
 Oxymoron?
 Jay Walker, friend, genius, founder of Priceline talks about the difference between data… and information.
-Data is numbers, plain (very plain) and simple.
+Data are numbers, plain (very plain) and simple.
 Information is numbers animated.
 DNA is a string of amino acids, the building blocks of life.
 But these do not a life make.
 Entrepreneurs turn data into the blood, vessels, muscles, and heartbeat of a company.
 The best of the lot can look at columns of numbers – thousands – and select the one or two that are aberrant.
 Seen through the right lens, new worlds appear … and the difference between success and failure.
 Without creative application numbers are symbols on a screen signifying nothing.

 Entrepreneurs have visual acuity, both high and low.
-High – the big picture, perspective from 35,000 feet.
+High – the big picture, a perspective from 35,000 feet.
 Low refers to the unit economics – the single customer.
 If the unit economics don’t pencil out, no amount of scaling will a business make.
-After a talk to an adoring crowd, the16th President of the United States was asked ‘Mr. Lincoln, why such a long speech?’
+After a talk with an adoring crowd, the 16th President of the United States was asked ‘Mr. Lincoln, why such a long speech?’
 ‘Because I didn’t have the time to write a short one’ came the rejoinder.
 Entrepreneurs appreciate the elegance of concision and it’s power in communication.
 The best can put both the high and the low on the back of a business card.
 An entire business vision and unit economics in little more than a bumper sticker; a sound bite.
 Catch-phrases are repeated; speeches are read.

 Bobby Fischer, in his time the greatest chess player on the planet, was famous for playing two dozen games at once, processing billions of options in nanoseconds.
 His game was bold, inventive, and defied conventional wisdom.
 But Fischer was no entrepreneur.
 Fischer could astonish, inspire… but he could not lead.
 And this is yet another quality of the gene, leadership.
 You see, the entrepreneur’s belief system is infectious.
 It is enveloping and passionate, and the best of them evangelize with the conviction and erudition of a Churchill, a Kennedy, a King.
 They dazzle; they mesmerize; intellectual shock and awe.
 They can flip the stubbornest of minds, the most jaundiced of opiners, into a legion of followers.

-If you trawl for advice about the most important thing you’ll find plenty – too much actually – as though there were thousands of most important things, which is some place between a paradox and a contradiction.
+If you trawl for advice about the most important thing you’ll find plenty – too much actually – as though there were thousands of most important things, which is someplace between a paradox and a contradiction.
 But for my money, it comes down to this: the entrepreneurs’ gene.